 Special Needs Trusts (SNTs) play a crucial role in safeguarding the financial future of individuals with disabilities while preserving their eligibility for essential government benefits.
-In this comprehensive guide, we’ll explore what SNTs are, the various types available, how they work, their benefits, potential pitfalls, case studies, and the positives and negatives associated with these specialized trusts.
+In this comprehensive guide, we will explore what SNTs are, the various types available, how they work, their benefits, potential pitfalls, case studies, and how parents of a special needs child can use life insurance policies to fund an SNT and provide long-term financial security after they pass.

 What is a Special Needs Trust (SNT)?